hnikoloski/wp-starter-blocks/README.md

 - **Clean Dist Folder**: `pnpm clean`
 - **Production (Clean & Build)**: `pnpm run prod`

+## Extra Information

+Check out `inc/acf/acf_blocks.php` for an example of how blocks are set up.
+Assets are enqueued only when a block is used, so write block-specific JS or SCSS under `src/block-assets` and global assets just under `/src`.

 ## License

 This project is open-source and free for use.
 It is intended to be a community-driven project where contributions, improvements, and suggestions are welcome.